Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Semantic Regexes

 \section{Semantic Regexes}

 Semantic regexes use a structured language to describe LLM features.
-Built around a system of human-interpretable \textit{primitives} (\cref{subsubsec:primitives}) and \textit{modifiers} (\cref{subsubsec:modifiers}), semantic regexes are designed to describe the low-level syntactic patterns and higher-level semantic concepts that LLM features represent.
+Built around a system of human-interpretable \textit{primitives} (\cref{subsubsec:primitives}) and \textit{modifiers} (\cref{subsubsec:modifiers}), semantic regexes capture the low-level syntactic patterns and higher-level semantic concepts that LLM features represent.
 Unlike natural language, which is flexible but ambiguous, the semantic regex language restricts expressivity to ensure the resulting feature descriptions explicitly convey their meaning.
-On the other hand, while semantic regexes are inspired by the formalism of regular expressions, they extend beyond one-to-one character patterns to capture more abstract concepts.
+On the other hand, while inspired by regular expressions, the semantic regex language is not a regular language and extends beyond one-to-one character patterns to capture more abstract concepts.